 This project is breaking new ground by working with children directly to develop new technology that works for them.
 In doing so, we hope to gather information to better understand children’s experiences of the world.

 Usually, researchers decide what questions are asked in longitudinal studies like Growing Up in New Zealand.
-We want to hear directly from the children so that they can tell us what is important to measure.
+We wanted to hear directly from the children so that they could tell us what is important to measure.
 This will help us get a better understanding of what wellbeing means to children, and what might help to build a better future for children and young people in Aotearoa, New Zealand